Joey Meneses Player Props: Nationals vs. Angels

-After going 1-for-5 with a double in his most recent game, Joey Meneses and the Washington Nationals face the Los Angeles Angels (who will start Jose Suarez) at 9:38 PM ET on Monday.
+On Tuesday, Joey Meneses (on the back of going 2-for-5 with a double) and the Washington Nationals face the Los Angeles Angels, whose starting pitcher will be Shohei Ohtani.
+First pitch is at 9:38 PM ET.

-He had a one-hit performance in his previous game (1-for-5) against the Rockies.
+In his last appearance, he racked up two hits (going 2-for-5 with a double) against the Angels.

 Joey Meneses Game Info & Props vs. the Angels